The Message of Jesus offers hope.

-We are to selflessly serve our generation so that we leave a legacy for the next generation to go further in fulfilling our Kingdom mandate should He tarry.
-Jesus gave us a job and every generation has a role to play in getting that job done.
+We are to selflessly serve our generation so that we leave a legacy for the next generation to go further in fulfilling our Kingdom mandate should Jesus tarry.
+Jesus gave us a job and every generation has a role to play in getting closer to job done.

 Our Twofold Response